TRAIS-Lab/dattri/README.md

 <!-- add some demos, list of methods and benchmark settings available, benchmark results, and some development plan -->

-`dattri` is a PyTorch library for **deploying, developing and benchmarking efficient data attribution algorithms**.
+`dattri` is a PyTorch library for **developing, benchmarking, and deploying efficient data attribution algorithms**.
 You may use `dattri` to

 - Deploy existing data attribution methods to PyTorch models
   - e.g., Influence Function, TracIn, RPS, TRAK, ...